USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_debug.md

 ```

-### Upload additional files by clicking on the up arrow icon in the menu underneath the Create New Topic Title including:
+### Upload additional files

+Click on the up arrow icon in the menu underneath the Create New Topic Title including:
 * your run script
 * standard out log file
 * per-processor log file that contains the error message.